-Cingulate Therapeutics LLC (the "Company") is a Delaware limited liability company ("LLC") that was formed on December 14, 2012.
-The Company's form of organization is that of an LLC; accordingly, its equity owners are referred to as "Members."
-Effective May 1, 2019, Cingulate Inc., a wholly-owned subsidiary of Cingulate Therapeutics LLC was formed to provide employee services to Cingulate Therapeutics LLC.
-The consolidated financial statements and notes represent the full consolidation of Cingulate Inc. and Cingulate Therapeutics LLC and all references to the Company represent this full consolidation.
+Cingulate Therapeutics LLC ("CTx") is a Delaware limited liability company that was formed on November 14, 2012.
+CTx's equity owners are referred to as "Members."
+On May 1, 2019, Cingulate Inc., a Delaware corporation and wholly-owned subsidiary of CTx, was formed to provide employee services to CTx.
 On May 6, 2021, Cingulate Inc. changed its name to Cingulate Works Inc.